osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

   </sdf>
   ~~~

-4. Start Gazebo:
+1. Start Gazebo:

   ~~~
   gazebo
   ~~~

-5. Add several objects to the world, cubes, spheres, some objects from warehouse.
+1. Add several objects to the world, cubes, spheres, some objects from warehouse.
 In the `Insert` tab you should see your brand-new "Fisheye camera" model.
 Click on it and place anywhere in your world.

-6. Press `Ctrl+T` to open list of topics, find corresponding element in `ImageStamped` section and start visualisation.
+1. Press `Ctrl+T` to open list of topics, find corresponding element in `ImageStamped` section and start visualization.
 What you should see is exactly the same what you'd see using a regular camera sensor.

 ### Lets make things more interesting

 * Increase `horizontal_fov` value to `3.1415`, in your `model.sdf` and change `type` to `stereographic`.
 Save it.
-* Add a new instance of Fisheye camera.
+* Add a new instance of `Fisheye camera`.
 A new topic will be added.
-* Switch to the topic corresponding to your second camera in visualisation window.
+* Switch to the topic corresponding to your second camera in visualization window.

 * Now change lens `type` to `custom` and add following code to the `lens` section of `model.sdf`: